Tearsheet

 AI Analysis | Feedback

-Mr. Vitale has served as President and Chief Executive Officer of Post Holdings since 2014.
-He joined the company as Chief Financial Officer in 2011, during its spinoff from Ralcorp Holdings, Inc. Prior to joining Post, Mr. Vitale served as President and Chief Executive Officer of AHM Financial Group LLC, a diversified financial services firm, which grew five-fold in revenue under his leadership.
+Robert V. Vitale has served as the President and Chief Executive Officer of Post Holdings since 2014.
+He joined the company during its spin-off from Ralcorp Holdings, Inc., and held the role of Chief Financial Officer from 2011 to 2014.
+Prior to his tenure at Post, Mr. Vitale was the president and chief executive officer of AHM Financial Group LLC, a diversified financial services firm, which saw its revenue grow five-fold under his leadership.
 He was also a partner in Westgate Group LLC, a consumer products private equity firm.
-During his tenure at Post, the company has completed over 20 acquisitions.
-Post is run by Mr. Vitale in a manner often compared to a private equity firm, emphasizing long-term business success.
+Early in his career, he worked at Boatmen's Bancshares and KPMG.
+He also co-founded a private equity firm after Boatmen's Bancshares was acquired in 1996.
+During his time at Post, the company has completed over 20 acquisitions and executed various financial transactions, including the formation and recapitalization of 8th Avenue Food and Provisions with a private equity firm, and the IPO and spin-off of BellRing Brands, Inc.

-Diedre J. Gray, Executive Vice President, General Counsel and Chief Administrative Officer
+Diedre J. Gray Executive Vice President, General Counsel, Chief Administrative Officer and Corporate Secretary

 AI Analysis | Feedback